abdeljalil-senhaji/Quiz_Cell_Images/README.md

-if you give a bad answer, you do not obtain any point
+If you give a wrong answer, you get minus one (-1)

 ![](images_README/quizmicroscopy.png)